The abstract to Brian Riedl’s Heritage Foundation paper, ‘Why Government Spending Does Not Stimulate Economic Growth: Answering the Critics‘ reads:

 These are strong words.
 The arguments presented in the paper, in contrast, are not.
-Picking them apart is an easy task, but may be instructive and also serve a purpose given the influence right-wing “think tanks” seem to have on the mainstream policy debate.
+Picking the arguments apart is an easy task, but may be instructive and also serve a purpose given the influence right-wing think tanks seem to have on the policy debate.

 Spending-stimulus advocates claim that Congress can “inject” new money into the economy, increasing demand and therefore production.
 This raises the obvious question: From where does the government acquire the money it pumps into the economy?
 Congress does not have a vault of money waiting to be distributed.
 Every dollar Congress injects into the economy must first be taxed or borrowed out of the economy.
 No new spending power is created.
 It is merely redistributed from one group of people to another.

 Congress cannot create new purchasing power out of thin air.
 If it funds new spending with taxes, it is simply redistributing existing purchasing power (while decreasing incentives to produce income and output).
 If Congress instead borrows the money from domestic investors, those investors will have that much less to invest or to spend in the private economy.
 If they borrow the money from foreigners, the balance of payments will adjust by equally raising net imports, leaving total demand and output unchanged.
 Every dollar Congress spends must first come from somewhere else.